HarshithAlva6/HarshithAlva6/README.md

 ### 💼 Work Highlights

+**InterspectAI**
+Working on the Spectra Core Application on the Admin section of the website.
+Architected the setup from its inception.

 **BizInc**
 Architected an AWS-based employer portal to streamline hiring.
 Improved frontend speed with MongoDB indexing and enhanced UX with A/B testing and accessibility improvements.